FactomProject/factom-docs/cli/includes/_create chain.md

 `echo "my first chain" | factom-cli addchain -n chainName EC27kDNpFcJQwvdpFXaXjPqhtDSf6VK8kRN8Fv7EkhvS9tVkuAfX`

 <aside class="notice"><br>
-In your case, the only differences will be the name between quotes and the EC address.<br>
+In your case, the only differences will be the data between the quotes, the chainName, and the EC address.<br>
 Be sure to use your EC address (not our example).
 </aside>